• Home

 Unsalted butter - Fat is what gives you tender and chewy cookies.
 Unsalted butter allows you to control the amount and quality of the salt.
 If you only have salted, omit the salt from the recipe.

 Gluten-free oats - Be sure to buy old-fashioned oats for this recipe.
-I prefer Bob's Red Mill's gluten-free oats, but trader joe's also carries some.
-Quaker also carries gluten-free old fashioned oats now.
-I will say the quality isn't always the same with every brand which is why I go with Bob's.
+I prefer Bob's Red Mill's gluten-free oats, but trader joe's and Quaker also carries gluten-free oats.
+I've found that the quality can vary between brands, which is why I stick with Bob's.

-Baking soda - Even cookies need leavening!
+Baking soda - Even cookies need to rise!
 It prevents them from tasting like dense hockey pucks.
 Baking soda reacts with the molasses in the brown sugar to create lift.

 Kosher salt - A small amount of salt accentuates the sweet flavors!